cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 provided the right system tools are in place).

-I also can't remember if I used USB-A to USB-C or dual-sided USB-C, but I think it was the dual USB-C. (I did this all on a Thinkpad T14s)
+I also can't remember if I used USB-A to USB-C or dual-sided USB-C, but I think it was the dual USB-C.

 I do think developer mode and USB debugging active on the phone are required, but I'm not completely certain.

+I did this all on a Thinkpad T14s.

 In any case, fingerprint unlock is a go!